 John Sutherland on A Most Wanted Man:

-The fact that le Carré's book is banned at least certifies that the censors at Guantánamo Bay can read – and take offence.
+The fact that le Carré's book is banned at least certifies that the censors at Guantánamo Bay can read—and take offense.
 Few novels have been more critical of America's post-2001 "security" apparatus than A Most Wanted Man.

-When it was set up by FBI Director J Edgar Hoover in 1950, the Ten Most Wanted list featured criminals like Willie Sutton, immortal for his answer to the question, "Why do you rob banks?" – "Because that's where the money is."
-Now, the list is dominated by Arabic names that are a lot harder to memorise than "Willie".
+When it was set up by FBI Director J Edgar Hoover in 1950, the Ten Most Wanted list featured criminals like Willie Sutton, immortal for his answer to the question, "Why do you rob banks?"—"Because that's where the money is."
+Now, the list is dominated by Arabic names that are a lot harder to memorize than "Willie."
 And who are suspected of doing a lot more than robbing banks.

 For those of a speculative turn of mind, America's attitude to the CIA is fascinatingly ambivalent.
 The film adaptation of le Carré's book, for example (it's a leaden adaptation; loses all of JLC's bitter fizz) indicts the ethical dishonesties and moral treacheries of the service.
-So does the immensely popular TV series (now a franchise), Homeland.
+So does the immensely popular TV series, Homeland.
 The best film in the genre is Robert De Niro's sole venture into auteurism, The Good Shepherd.
 De Niro!
 The nation's Meet the Parents father figure.

 Obama told us, when he was elected back in 2008, that one of the first things he'd do would be to wind down that prison camp located (surreally) on the island of Cuba.
 He won't be in the White House in January 2017.
 The way things look, Guantánamo will still be there.
 POTUS changed his mind.
 America has still to make up its mind(s).